joelbjervig/domain-adaptation/README.md

     - `plot_dataset_images.py` ____ creates and plots a collage of ten images per class, in one image.

 ### Usage Deep CORAL
-1) In the main function of `deep_coral.py`, there are several boolean variables that controls which code will be executed
+1) In the main function of `deep_coral.py`, there are several boolean variables that controls which code will be executed.
     - `hparamtuning` __ hyperparameter tuning on lambda
     - `train_model` ___ train model from `cnn_torch.py` with selected hyperparameter lambda
     - `load_model` ____ load model parameters from previous training session